prototypefund/iconet-Foundation-funkwhale/docs/administrator_documentation/manage_script/library.md

 Sometimes you may want to clear out dangling metadata.
 For example, if you import a lot of files with incorrect tags and then delete them.

-To help with this, the {file}`manage.py` script includes commands to prune dangling metadata from your database.
-All prune commands are available under the python3 manage.py prune_library namespace.
+To help with this, the `funkwhale-manage` command line interface includes commands to prune dangling metadata from your database.
+All prune commands are available under the `funkwhale-manage prune_library` namespace.
 To ensure you don't remove data by accident, all commands run in dry run mode by default.
 Run commands with the `--no-dry-run` flag to perform the pruning action.

 ```{warning}
 Running `prune_library` commands with the `--no-dry-run` flag is irreversible.
 Make sure you [back up your data](../upgrade_docs/backup.md).